 This potent concoction is made from a simple syrup infused with spices that can include cinnamon, allspice, peppercorns, and aniseed.
 The cooled simple syrup is then reheated with honey and vodka or eau de vie.

 It can be served hot, at room temperature, or chilled.
 Krupnik is the only alcoholic beverage served at the solemn wigilia or Christmas Eve dinner.
 No matter what temperature it's served at, krupnik warms the body from the inside out.
 It is perfect for the holidays.
 And, since it requires no aging, it also makes a wonderful last-minute homemade food gift.
 You can easily make a batch in the morning or early afternoon to take to an evening gathering.

 - 2 cups vodka (or eau de vie. see below)

 Gather the ingredients.

-In a large saucepan, combine cold water and sugar and heat until it dissolves.
+In a large saucepan, combine 2 tablespoons cold water and the sugar and heat until it dissolves.

 Add boiling water, vanilla bean, nutmeg, cloves, cinnamon stick, peppercorns, and allspice.
 Bring to a boil, cover, reduce heat, and simmer 5 minutes.